zouhair/NHLGames/README.md

 > *WARNING: If you want to use the Rewind/Replay feature, but you don't click on the *Live* icon before starting a stream, you will still be in live mode !*

 If you use the rewind or replay feature and you want to change the default behaviour, you can set your preferences here.
-- Live Rewind: If Rewind is enabled , it will use the value to set the stream x minutes behind the live stream.
+- Live Replay: If Replay is selected , it will start the stream from the selected value.
-- Live Replay: If Replay is enabled , it will start the stream from the selected value.
+- Live Rewind: If Rewind is selected , it will use the value to set the stream x minutes behind the live stream.
+Use the slider.

 > *NOTE: If you use the rewind slider in settings, but you set it before game time and the stream has no data at this time, it might start from live.*